-- When installing on a Terminal Server use a local logon session with administrative rights to install conpal LAN Crypt. - In case Citrix Presentation Server or Citrix XenApp will be used install these before conpal LAN Crypt. - On Windows Server 2012 R2 the operating system must be prepared with the command "change user /install" before installation. - On Windows Server 2016 and 2019, the corresponding applets must be used for installation.
+- When installing on a Terminal Server use a local logon session with administrative rights to install conpal LAN Crypt. - In case Citrix Presentation Server or Citrix XenApp will be used install these before conpal LAN Crypt. - On Windows Server 2016, 2019 and 2022, the corresponding applets must be used for installation.